A Refresher

-As I mentioned the other day, I am working on the dream kitchen of all dream kitchens and in a home that is an interior designer’s/decorator’s dream, in “Bronxville, New York” where I’m an interior designer.* There are ten foot ceilings, Palladian windows, in this turn-of-the-20th century Italian Renaissance beauty.
+As I mentioned the other day, I am working on the dream kitchen of all dream kitchens in a home that is an interior designer’s/decorator’s dream in “Bronxville, New York” where I’m an interior designer.* There are ten-foot ceilings and Palladian windows in this turn-of-the-20th-century Italian Renaissance beauty.
 Well, this sucks the big petunia.
-I was going to link back to the original post, however, it’s the one where the photos have gone AWOL.
-Fine.
-Here’s one photo of the sun room taken last year, in addition to the ones from the other day to refresh your memory.
+Here’s one photo of the sunroom taken last year, in addition to the ones from the other day, to refresh your memory.

-*please forgive my flagrantly disgusting self-aggrandizement, but the SEO Google Gods loves that sort of thing and they REALLY love it if the same words are in the first paragraph and if you repeat the “focus keyword” and it appears in the “meta description.”
+*please forgive my flagrantly disgusting self-aggrandizement, but the SEO Google gods love that sort of thing, and they REALLY love it if the same words are in the first paragraph and if you repeat the “focus keyword” and it appears in the “meta description.”
 Did you know that?
 What’s SEO, you ask?
-Google it please. :]
+Google it, please. :]

 Now, before you get too bored, I better get to the pretty pictures to convey the dream kitchen inspiration.
 It was already all in my head.
-It would be elegant, classic and timeless; just like the home.
-(One of my interior decorator pet peeves is a kitchen which in no way shape or form pays homage to the historical period during which the home was built.)
-If your home was built after 1945, quite frankly, I don’t care what kind of kitchen you put in it, but if its pre-war, I always try to do something which feels as if it was always there.
+It would be elegant, classic, and timeless, just like the home.
+(One of my interior decorator pet peeves is a kitchen, which in no way, shape, or form pays homage to the historical period during which the home was built.)
+If your home was built after 1945, quite frankly, I don’t care what kind of kitchen you put in it, but if it’s pre-war, I always try to do something that feels as if it was always there.

 Here are some photos that have inspired my design.

-Kind of takes your breath away, doesn’t it?
-I mean, why is that woman looking at a magazine.
+It kind of takes your breath away, doesn’t it?
+I mean, why is that woman looking at a magazine?
 She’s living in one!
-I think that this may be one of the top kitchens posted on pinterest and no wonder.
-It has classic, mind blowing drama with those cabinets that reach up into the heavens, pilasters, and those thingies that I can never remember what they are called… hold on… it’ll come to me.
+I think that this may be one of the top kitchens posted on Pinterest, and no wonder.
+It has classic, mind-blowing drama with those cabinets that reach up into the heavens, pilasters, and those thingies that I can never remember what they are called.
+Hold on… it’ll come to me.

 CREMONE BOLT!!!

-Well, we’re not doing them because they need to be able to open the doors easily, but we are going to have a built in hutch with doors and pilasters just like that and drawers below that.
+Well, we’re not doing them because they need to be able to open the doors easily, but we are going to have a built-in hutch with doors and pilasters like that and drawers below that.

 The next images are from O’Brien Harris

-The island we’re basically copying except the sink will be larger and centered.
+We’re basically copying the island, except the sink will be larger and centered.
 Notice the wonderful mirrored X doors.
-We aren’t doing them in the kitchen, but we designed a gorgeous built in cabinet and that will be located in the newly renovated master bathroom.
+We aren’t doing them in the kitchen, but we designed a gorgeous built-in cabinet that will be located in the newly renovated master bathroom.

 I’ll be posting some before images of the kitchen before we tore it out, very soon!

-Oh, and if you want to see some more of some of my favorite kitchens, please check out my pinterest kitchen board!
+Oh, and if you want to see more of my favorite kitchens, please check out my Pinterest kitchen board!

 xo,